AFRINIC/ansible-role-certbot/README.md

 ### Certbot certificate auto-renewal

-By default, this role adds a cron job that will renew all installed certificates once per day at the hour and minute of your choosing.
+By default, this role adds a cron job that will renew all installed certificates once per week at the day of the week, hour and minute of your choosing.

 You can test the auto-renewal (without actually renewing the cert) with the command: